Somerset Park: Plans to sell Somerset

-The Main Stand roof was damaged by Hurricane Irene in December 2011, forcing Ayr United to postpone a First Division match against Ross County.
+2010s

-In 2018, it was confirmed that under current league requirements, Ayr United would be allowed to play matches at Somerset Park with minimal improvements to its facilities should they gain promotion to the SPFL Premiership, as the more stringent seating capacity regulations had been removed some years earlier.
-In the event, the club remained in the second tier.
-In September 2022, plans for a new north stand (covering, upgrading and enlarging the existing north terrace rather than demolishing it) were approved by the local authority.
+The Main Stand roof was damaged by Hurricane Bawbag in December 2011, forcing Ayr United to postpone a First Division match against Ross County.

 Transport

 Ayr railway station is approximately 20 minutes walk from Somerset Park.
 Newton-on-Ayr railway station is closer to the ground, but fewer trains stop there.
 The A77 road is the main route towards Ayr.
 To reach Somerset Park, take the A719 road (Whitletts Road) into town, passing Ayr Racecourse.
 There is a small car park next to Somerset Park and nearby street parking is also available.

 Stands and Terraces

 Main Stand

-The current Main Stand built in 1920 and designed by Glaswegian architect, Archibald Leitch, famous for his work designing Hampden Park, Stamford Bridge, White Hart Lane, Goodison Park, Ibrox Stadium, Selhurst Park, Tynecastle, Highbury Stadium and Craven Cottage, at the cost of £8,000.
+The current Main Stand was built in 1920 and designed by Glaswegian architect, Archibald Leitch, famous for his work designing Hampden Park, Stamford Bridge, White Hart Lane, Goodison Park, Ibrox Stadium, Selhurst Park, Tynecastle, Highbury Stadium and Craven Cottage, at the cost of £8,000.
 The capacity of the main stand following its construction was 2,592.
 In 1989, an extension to the main stand was added to contain an extra 600 seats and contains a disabled section.
 The current seating capacity of Somerset Park is 1,597.
 In late 2012, the club were once again forced into further work upon the Main Stand, removing the remaining concrete asbestos tiles on the roof and upgrading the kitchen facilities.